Ixtalo/SmlMqttProcessor/README.md

 #### SML Reading Problems
 If anybody else has problems reading valid SML:
 I had some real problems working with my power meter and the IR TTL sensor reader.
 The normal, intended placement using the magnet and directly placing it on the IR window did not yield any valid SML data, but only garbage.
 However, a periodicity could be observed.
 After tedious experiments I found out that I need a very specific spacial and rotary alignment of the sensor, see the images above.
 I had to put a specific distance between the sensor and the meter's IR window; I used magnets for that.
 With this I get valid SML packages.
 But even little translatory or rotary deviation leeds to invalid SML messages.
-I assume that my power meter could be broken...
+Further experiments showed that the IR TTL sensor was faulty.
+If you experience similar problems, you should change (or repair) your sensor.